-Most lumps in the testicles are harmless, but some can be a sign of a more serious medical condition.
-Regular self-exams can help spot the early signs of testicular cancer.
+Most lumps in the testicles are harmless, but some can be a sign of a more serious medical condition, such as testicular cancer.

 The majority of lumps found in the testicle are not caused by cancer.
 Testicle lumps are more commonly caused by fluid collecting, an infection, or swelling of skin or veins.